 Up to 30 percent of genital warts go away without treatment.
 If your warts aren’t causing discomfort, you may not need treatment.
-However, if your symptoms include itching, burning and pain or if visible warts are causing emotional distress, your doctor can help you clear an outbreak with medications or surgical treatments.
+However, if your symptoms include itching, burning, and pain, or if visible warts are causing emotional distress, your skincare doctor can help you clear an outbreak with medications or surgical treatments.
 The underlying virus is never completely eliminated, however, and genital warts may reappear even after treatment.

-• Trichloroacetic acid (TCA).
-This chemical treatment burns off genital warts.
-TCA must always be applied by a doctor.
+Trichloroacetic acid (TCA): This chemical treatment burns off genital warts.
+TCA must always be applied by an experienced dermatologist.

 Don’t try to treat genital warts with over-the-counter medications.
 These medications aren’t intended for use in the moist tissues of the genital area.
 Using over-the-counter medications for this purpose can cause even more pain and irritation.

-• Surgical excision.
-Your doctor may use special tools to cut off warts.
+Surgical excision: Your skincare specialist may use special tools to cut off warts.
 You’ll need local anesthesia for this treatment.

-• Laser treatments.
-This approach, which uses an intense beam of light, can be expensive and is usually reserved for very extensive and tough-to-treat warts.
+Skin Laser treatments: This approach, which uses an intense beam of light, can be expensive and is usually reserved for very extensive and tough-to-treat warts.